Wiscasset grads take their victory lap at Speedway ceremony

 WISCASSET — Forty members of the Wiscasset High School Class of 2020 wore masks with their caps and gowns Friday night in the first-ever graduation ceremony at Wiscasset Speedway.

-Their family members stayed in their vehicles parked inside the racetrack, cheering and honking horns instead of applauding.
-School buildings s in the Midcoast closed in mid-March, and the high school had moved its traditional graduation ceremony from the high school to a larger outside venue due to the ongoing coronavirus pandemic.
-Wiscasset Speedway donated the use of their facilities Friday.
+Family members stayed in their vehicles parked inside the racetrack, cheering and honking horns instead of applauding.
+School buildings in the Midcoast closed in mid-March, and schools have been forced to move their graduation ceremonies from traditional venues to larger outdoor spaces in response to the ongoing coronavirus pandemic.
+Wiscasset Speedway donated the use of its track Friday.

-“I can imagine that many of us didn’t take advantage of March 13,” Valedictorian Kaitlyn Main told classmates.
+“I can imagine that many of us didn’t take advantage of March 13,” valedictorian Kaitlyn Main said to her classmates.
 “We didn’t know it was our last day of in-person high school ever, so why would we?
 We didn’t know the majority of second semester of senior year would be spent at home, learning online and only seeing our classmates and teachers through Zoom and Google Meetings.
-We didn’t know we shouldn’t be able to hug our friends goodbye or thank teachers in person one last time.”
+We didn’t know we wouldn’t be able to hug our friends goodbye or thank teachers in person one last time.”

-The graduates had their prom and post-graduation events canceled due to the pandemic but made the best of the situation Friday.
+The graduates had their prom and post-graduation events canceled due to the pandemic but made the best of a bad situation Friday.

 “I knew we wanted to race out of high school as fast as possible, but we are really kicking it up a gear here at the racetrack,” Natalie Potter told classmates during her speech.
 “On a more serious note, there are always going to be times when the world will knock you down and test your strength.
 However, it is how you choose to get back up that defines you and shows your true character.”